 I welcome you to our little cedar house in the woods.
 I welcome you to the sound of cold waves lapping against the shore.
 Please linger awhile.
 Let’s sip tea together and share our stories.
 All are welcome here…

-I can’t even buy one at this moment.
+I also like to take natural photographs.
+But the problem is, I don’t own a camera. 😦 I can’t even buy one at this moment.
 However, I believe soon I will be able to buy one and keep my photography blog up.

 By the way, I was searching for your name but it’s not mentioned anywhere (or did I miss it?).
 I’d like to have a chat with you over Gtalk or Yahoo.
 Would you accept if I send a request?